Boodogs/uwhpsc---clone/notes/homework2.rst

         + \cdots`

-    Note that the degree 5 and 6 approximations only have three nonzero terms, the degree 7 and 8 approximations have 5 nonzero terms, etc.
+    Note that the degree 5 and 6 approximations only have three nonzero terms, the degree 7 and 8 approximations have four nonzero terms, etc.

     You should get results like::